 Summary #DoctorWaliDiwali Campaign

 Some professions demand commitment even during festivals and medicine is one of them.
 This Diwali, we developed a video to acknowledge sacrifices physicians make and thank them for their untiring service to society.
-The video was hosted on Docplexus portal and shared with Doctors through email and facebook campaigns.
+The video was published on Docplexus portal.

 To leverage Diwali in an innovative manner to engage doctors.